speedcom/JustinDB-book/README.md

 2. Practice!
 We will implement our own Distributed Database which will be built on the basis of mentioned algorithms using **Scala** and **Akka**.

 ### The structure of the book

+1. Basic concepts and problems that NoSQL databases want to solve
+2. JustinDB - implementation of Distributed Database
+4. Conclusion